JetBrains/kotlin-web-site/docs/topics/mpp/mpp-get-started.md

   application that makes use of shared code, serialization, and other multiplatform paradigms.
 It also provides a brief introduction to working with Ktor both as a server- and client-side framework.

-* [Create your first Kotlin Multiplatform Mobile (KMM) application](kmm-create-first-app.md) shows how to create a mobile application that works on Android and iOS with the help of the [KMM plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile).
+* [Create your first Kotlin Multiplatform Mobile application](kmm-create-first-app.md) shows how to create a mobile application that works on Android and iOS with the help of the [KMM plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile).
   Create, run, and test your first multiplatform mobile application.